 Optional group life insurance coverage.
 If you have optional group life insurance coverage and leave covered employment, you may convert your coverage to an individual policy.
-If you do not convert your coverage and you die within 31 days of the end of the month in which the last premium is paid, your beneficiary will receive your optional life insurance natural death benefit.
+If you do not convert your coverage and you die within 31 days of the last day of the month in which you leave your position, your beneficiary will receive your optional life insurance natural and accidental death benefit.

 Converting your group life insurance coverage.
-If you wish to convert your coverage, you must do so within 31 days of your last day of employment; you will pay the premiums.
+If you wish to convert your coverage, you must do so within 31 days of the last day of the month in which you leave your position; you will pay the premiums.
 Evidence of insurability will not be required.
 This option is not available after 31 days.
-Submit a Conversion of Group Life Insurance Enrollment (VRS-35E) to Securian Financial.
-The form is available at varetire.org.
+Submit a Conversion of Group Life Insurance Enrollment (VRS-35) to Securian Financial.
+The form is available at varetire.org/forms.
 For more information, call 800-441-2258.